 Welcome to Year 2

-Class teacher: Mrs Williams
+Class teacher: Mrs Rees

 Hello and welcome to Year 2.
 During this academic year your children will be taught, guided and supported by a number of adults in school.
 We work closely as a team to ensure that we meet the needs of your children.